DuxVictorum/learnshell/learnawk/notes-01.md

 > `NF < 6 {print "Syntax Error in reading file:", FILENAME, "line #", NR}`

 ### **Other Built-in Variables**
-GNU awk has many other less-common variables for use:
+GNU awk has many other less-common variables for use, as listed below.
+Under normal circumstances, you will rarely if ever need to invoke these (but they're still fun to know!).
 - **ARGC** - The number of command line arguments
 - **ARGV** - The array of all command line arguments (index starts at 0)
 - **ARGIND** - The index in `ARGV` of the current file being processed